-UK Flusurvey set to go viralNovember 21st, 2012 in Diseases, Conditions, Syndromes /
+UK Flusurvey set to go viralNovember 21, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Does "man flu" exist?
 How effective is the flu vaccine?
 And do pets keep you healthy?
 These are just some of the questions scientists from the London School of Hygiene & Tropical Medicine want to explore as they launch a nationwide flu survey.